pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

   - [ ] Broken for .csv
 ```

+Note: As we go, we take notes!

-Note: So here's where it was nice to have my checklist as a text document: I can now add sub-bullets for each item that needs addressing, or when there's a note to look at something else.
+So here's where it was nice to have my checklist as a text document: I can now add sub-bullets for each item that needs addressing, or when there's a note to look at something else.
 You could still use Excel for this, but since this is Markdown, it will be easy to plug into the repository's website for formatting.

 ---